rjmags1/algorithms-practice/leetcode/40_combination_sum_ii.md

 ```

 ## Notes
-- We do not need an auxiliary data structure (at least in the top level function that solves the problem) to avoid TLE; we can sort.
+- We do not need an auxiliary data structure for monitoring duplicate elements frequencies to avoid TLE; we can sort.
 Sorting will group all of the duplicate elements together, which allows us to avoid multiple recursive calls with a given frequency of a duplicated element.
 - In the above solution, each grouped-together duplicate element is added to `builder` as the first instance of that element in a combo once.
 This avoids multiple recursive calls with a given frequency of a duplicated element.
 I.e., if our candidates looks like so: <code>[..., x<sub>1</sub>, x<sub>2</sub>, x<sub>3</sub>, ...]</code>, we would generate a single combo for each possible frequency of x, like so: <code>[..., x<sub>1</sub>, x<sub>2</sub>, x<sub>3</sub>, ...]</code>, <code>[..., x<sub>2</sub>, x<sub>3</sub>, ...]</code>, and <code>[..., x<sub>3</sub>, ...]</code> (so long as these combos do not exceed target).